KĀlachakra StŪpa

 Reflect & Meditate Nearby the stupa

-When a stupa is blessed, it becomes a powerful support for awakening—helping anyone who comes into contact with it recognize their true nature, the enlightened mind of the Buddha.
+When a stūpa is blessed, it becomes a powerful support for awakening, helping anyone who comes into contact with it recognize their true nature.
 Sit quietly nearby and let the mind settle.
-You may rest in stillness, recite prayers or mantras, or generate compassion and peace for the world.
+You may rest in stillness, recite prayers or mantras, or generate love and compassion for the world.

 Coffee Bean